 Too narrow targeting

-If you target a small audience, you will naturally also get few impressions.
-As a rule of thumb, it may then be a good idea to use "targeting extension", which is a function available for digital marketing on both Facebook and Google.
-It can also be a good idea to use a wider audience if possible.
+If you target a small audience, you will naturally get few views.
+As a rule of thumb, it may be a good idea to use “audience expansion,” a feature available for digitalmarketingon bothFacebookand Google.
+It may also be a good idea to target a broader audience if possible.

 There are cases where "targeting expansion" doesn't make sense, such as with remarketing.
 If your remarketing list is too small, you need to get more people through your marketing funnel.
 This can be done by getting more traffic on other campaigns to, for example, get more users onto your website or more people onto your email list.
 If you sell to a small customer base, or have expensive B2B products, it may be worth looking at "ABM - Account Based Marketing" in connection with digital marketing.